twalker/sine5/readme.md

 - ~~connect and communicate with proximity sensor~~
 - ~~map proximity data to sound frequency data~~
 - volume: choose sensor and visualize data
-- check if volume and reverb work on mac because they're not on linux
+- check if reverb works on mac because it doesn't on linux

-###TOCLEAN:

 - axis of chart should reflect something useful, or nothing
-- ui for controls
+- ~~ui for controls~~
-- proximity sensor reading is course, slow, and kinda sucks
+- proximity sensor reading is coarse, latent, and kinda sucks. revisit when not pissed.

 ###TOLEARN: